pret/pokecrystal/docs/vc_patch.md

 ### <code>{hex <i>arg</i>[ <i>padding</i>]}</code>

 Outputs its first argument as a hexadecimal number.
 An optional second argument is the minimum length in digits; values shorter than it will be padded with leading zeros.
-Symbol names or "`@`" are evaluated as their absolute offset.
+Symbol names or "`@`" are evaluated as their absolute offset, or as their relative address if the command name ends in a tilde "`~`".

-For example, "`{hex 0xabcd 5}`" outputs "`0x0abcd`".
+For example, if "`{hex @}`" outputs "`0x6789`", then "`{hex @+1 5}`" outputs "`0x0678a`".

 This command has extra variants to reproduce inconsistent output casing: "`Hex`" prints the last three digits in lowercase and the rest uppercase; "`HEx`" prints the last two digits in lowercase and the rest uppercase; "`hEX`" prints the last three digits in uppercase and the rest lowercase; and "`heX`" prints the last two digits in uppercase and the rest lowercase.